IST718BigDataAnalytics/ProjectCode/README.md

 ### How to launch the anaconda navigator

-open command line and run anaconda-navigator from there.
+From a new command line terminal, run anaconda-navigator everytime.

 ```console
 $ anaconda-navigator